-Reading from a NOR device occurs in a similar manner to any RAM device.
-Writing to NOR devices, however, is a little more complicated.
-The default state for NOR flash is for each bit to be set at "1".
-Halfwords can be used to set bits from "1" to "0"; however, writing to a NOR device can only set bits from "1" to "0".
-In order to set a bit from "0" to "1", the entire block containing that bit has to be erased (i.e., all bits in that block are returned to their default state of "1").
+Reading from a NOR device occurs in a similar manner to that of any RAM device.
+Writing to a NOR device, however, is a little more complicated.
+The default state for NOR flash is that each bit is set at 1.
+Halfwords can be used to set bits from 1 to 0; however, writing to a NOR device can only set bits from 1 to 0.
+In order to set a bit from 0 to 1, the entire block containing that bit has to be erased (i.e., all bits in that block are returned to their default state of 1).

 Despite the similar addressing scheme between NOR flash and RAM devices, NOR flash cannot be used as a RAM device because NOR is block-organized to allow for erasing.
-The fact that NOR can be read as RAM is only used at boot-time, when it can be used as a permanent byte addressed storage device.
+The fact that NOR can be read as RAM is only used at boot time, when it can be used as a permanent byte addressed storage device.
 When NOR is used as a file system device, block addressing is used.